Corporate

 Pricing

-Corporate weekday pricing (Mon–Thu, off-peak): from $4,500/night for the Lakeside House.
-From $5,500/night for the whole property.
+Corporate weekday pricing (Mon–Thu, off-peak): from $4,500/night for the Lakeside House (plus $450 cleaning).
+From $5,500/night for the whole property (plus $650 cleaning).
 Three-night minimum.
-Cleaning fee $450.
 Catering and AV add-ons are separate; Brianna will price them with the proposal.

 Most teams book Monday to Thursday in the shoulder months and pay roughly the same as a downtown Victoria conference room — with better coffee and a lake.